hashicorp/terraform/website/guides/terraform-provider-development-program.html.md

 page_title: "Terraform Provider Development Program"
 sidebar_current: "guides-terraform-provider-development-program"
 description: |-
-  Terraform can broadly be divided into two parts – the Terraform core, which consists of the core functionality, and a provider layer, which provides a translation layer between Terraform core and the underlying infrastructure.
-Ths guide describes guidence on creating a provider and applying for inclusing with Terraform
+  This guide provides steps to create a provider and apply for inclusing with Terraform, in order for Vendors to have their platform supported by Terraform.
 ---
 #Terraform Provider Development Program